Automobile

 • The alternator that also supplies electrical power will stop working as the device is disabled.

 A drive belt is a single component that controls various engine components which are earlier mentioned.
-Below is the diagram of components a drive belt powers:
+Below is the diagram of the components a drive belt powers:

 drive belt